jheling/freeathome/README.md

 Free@Home component for Home Assistant

 This is a component for Free @ Home from Busch-Jaeger.
-Lights, scenes, covers, binary sensors, climate devices and the sensors of the weather station wil show up in Home Assistant.
+Lights, light groups, scenes, covers, binary sensors, climate devices and the sensors of the weather station wil show up in Home Assistant.

 ## Installation